-Compression molding rubber has been a trusted manufacturing method since the mid-19th century, initially used for rubber and now widely applied to both rubber and plastic components.
-The process involves placing the material into a heated custom mold, where it’s softened, shaped, and then compressed into position by hydraulic presses.
+Compression molding services have been a trusted manufacturing method since the mid-19th century, initially used for custom rubber products and now widely applied to both rubber and plastic components.
+The compression molding process involves placing the material into a heated custom mold, where it’s softened, shaped, and then compressed into position by hydraulic presses.
 After curing, the part hardens and cools, ensuring its structural integrity.

-While types of compression molding is ideal for producing larger, bulky parts, it may not be the best solution for all applications due to limitations in design complexity and material needs.
+While types of compression molding are ideal for producing larger, bulky parts, they may not be the best solution for all applications due to limitations in design complexity and material requirements.
 In the following, Zhongde will explore the key rubber and plastic advantages and disadvantages of compression molding to help you determine if it’s the right choice for your project.
+You can also learn more about common compression molding defects to better understand the process.

 Advantages of Compression Molding Service

-- Low Material Waste: Compression molding typically results in only 2% to 5% material loss, making it more cost-effective than other molding methods.
+- Low Material Waste: Compression molding typically results in only 2% to 5% material loss, making it a more cost-effective molding method than others.

 - Stable Mechanical Properties: Products have low internal stress and minimal warping, ensuring durable and consistent performance.